meine-stadt-transparent/meine-stadt-transparent/docs/Design.md

 ## Assumptions

  * The data has the structure that is used for the OParl format.
-This is a well tested assumptions as the big comercial vendors have implemented OParl and approved that structure
+This is a well tested assumptions as the big commercial vendors have implemented OParl and approved that structure
  * There is one main body.
 In Munich e.g. there is the city of Munich in distinction to the 25 city districts.
  * There is one main committee (Mostly the city council)
- * There are mutliple factions / parliamentary groups in the main committee.
+ * There are multiple factions / parliamentary groups in the main committee.
 The filters on the organization page are based on that assumption.
- * There are three main organizatin types: Committee, Department and Parliamentary Group.
+ * There are three main organization types: Committee, Department and Parliamentary Group.
 There are also others, though those three are the most important.
  * One deployment contains data which is in one timezone.
  * No meeting starting before 8:00 or after 21:00 is a good default